sophie-kaleba/ruby-cs-analyser/README.md

 # TODO
+- [ ] Analyse startup data
 - [ ] list packages dependency / run on a fresh VM
+- [ ] Make it possible to run a list of programs, analyse all the traces and aggregate all the results
 - [x] Make sure the input for the java splitting analyzer is written in the currnent benchmark folder
 - [x] Get rid of the dependency to the harness: make it log from the start...
 - [x] ...with the possibility to: - identify if startup - disable logging during startup